nilsojc/sportsdatabackup/README.md

 ## ☁️ 30 Days DevOps Challenge - Automating Sports Data Highlights  ☁️

-This is part of the final project of the Multicloud, Devops and AI Challenge!
+This is part of Week 3 for the 30-day DevOps Challenge!

 In this project I automated and deployed Sports highlights which will be stored in S3 and DynamoDB and runs on a automated schedule using ECS Fargate and EventBridge.
 It processes videos, and uses template JSON files with environment variables for easy configuration and production release.